 In fact, there's way too many than can be humanly trawled through to find the ideal option - that's why we've rounded up the best free VPN services and apps out there right now.
-In our hunt, we found Hotspot Shield Free VPN to be the best option out there.
+In our hunt, we found Hotspot Shield Free VPN to be the best option.
 That’s largely thanks to the 500MB free use you get per day, amounting to roughly 15GB per month.
 It didn't slow down our connections, either.

 It's important to note however, that a completely free VPN service often comes with a hidden price.
 If it isn't getting money from you, then it's getting funds from someone else — sometimes by selling your browsing history, borrowing your bandwidth or injecting ads into the sites you visit.

-That's why we instead recommend paying to upgrade to a full plan without any hidden costs and, crucially, no limits on use - especially when you consider that you can get one of our best VPN picks for as little as around $3 a month and upgrade to a much better service.
-And the getting the best of the best is great value, too:
+That's why we generally recommend paying to upgrade to a full plan without any hidden costs and, crucially, no limits on use - especially when you can pay as little as $3 a month and upgrade to a much better service.
+And the getting the very best service out there is great value, too:

 Our Top 5 Free VPN Picks